Hardy's non-locality and generalized non-local theory: Conclusion

-In conclusion, we have shown here that for three two level quantum systems the maximum probability of success of Hardy's argument is $12.5\%$ which in fact is exhibited by the maximally entangled state of three qubits namely the GHZ state.
-The corresponding maximum probability for two two-level quantum system is known to be $9\%$.It would have been interesting to search whether this trend is sustained or not \emph{i.e.}, whether the success probability of Hardy's argument keeps on increasing with increase in number of qubits or not as it is known in this context that violation of Bell's inequality increases exponentially with the increase in number of qubits which falls highly against the common acceptance \cite{N. D. Mermin, S M Roy, M.Ardehali, Klyscho, S. L. Braunstein, Adan Cabello}.
-For this, in the appendix, we have provided a way to find out the state of $n$ two-level quantum systems which will show maximum departure from local-realism if Hardy's logical structure is opted for this purpose.\\ However, if instead of quantum mechanics a more general framework of GNLT is adopted, the maximum probability of success of Hardy's argument can be enhanced for both the three two-level systems and for two two-level systems.
-Interestingly, the maximum success probability for both type of systems attains a common value $0.5$.\\ Quantum non-locality has attracted much attention since its discovery because it relates quantum mechanics with special relativity.
+Quantum non-locality has attracted much attention since its discovery because it relates quantum mechanics with special relativity.
 Special relativity forbids sending physical information with a speed greater than that of the light in vacuum.
 This is reflected in the quantum mechanical joint probabilities appearing both in the violation of Bell's inequality as well as in the fulfillment of Hardy's non-locality conditions, although there is no direct relevance of special theory of relativity in the postulates of non-relativistic quantum mechanics.
-These quantum mechanical joint probabilities are only non-local but also non-signaling.
+These quantum mechanical joint probabilities are not only non-local but also non-signaling.
 The non-local probabilities, coming out from quantum mechanical states can give rise to the maximum violation up to the amount $2{\sqrt{2}}$ of Bell's inequality, whereas there are non-quantum mechanical non-local joint probabilities which give rise to the maximal possible algebraic violation (namely, $4$) of Bell's inequality, without violating the relativistic-causality \cite{popescu}.
 Why quantum theory can not provide more than $2{\sqrt{2}}$ violation of the Bell's inequality?
 By exploiting the theoretical structure of quantum mechanics it has been shown that a violation greater than $2{\sqrt{2}}$ will result in signalling in quantum mechanics \cite{Dieks02,Buhr,sk}.
 We have seen in this paper that the no-signaling constraint cannot restrict the maximum value of the non-zero probability appearing in the Hardy's argument to $0.09$ all by itself.
 In a generalized non-signalling theory this value can go up to $0.5$.
 It will be an interesting open question to find what feature of quantum mechanics along with no-signalling condition restricts the value to $0.09$\\